-In this case, the plastic surgeon in Noida cuts the tissue where the old scar is, removing the mark, and makes a new suture with internal stitches, which offer a much better-quality result than surgical glue, for example.
+In this case, the plastic surgeon in Noida cuts the tissue where the old scar is, removes the mark, and makes a new suture with internal stitches, which offers a much better-quality result than surgical glue, for example.

-Scar revision surgery in East Delhi is a relatively simple procedure, and when it comes to a small scar, it can be done under local anesthesia.
+Scar revision surgery in East Delhi is a relatively simple procedure, and when it comes to a small scar, it can be done under local anaesthesia.

 How is the Postoperative

 The postoperative period of Scar revision surgery in Delhi is usually quiet, without the patient feeling much pain or major discomfort.

 If the patient has a profession that does not require physical effort, it is usually not necessary to move away from his work routine and other day-to-day activities.
 Exercise and physical activities, in turn, can be resumed about a week after the procedure.

 A very important recommendation is not to expose yourself to the sun, especially in the first month after surgery, protecting the area worked on even when you are indoors or on cloudy days and using sunscreen with an SPF 30 or higher.